 "My service as an academic follows the contours of my teaching and scholarship.
 As a teacher I encourage my students to think about the link between the past and the present; as a scholar I act on that assertion.
 Beyond formal academic discourse, I strive to create community dialogues that inform our understanding of urban issues."

 I work to fuse community engagement with my approach to teaching history in the classroom.
-As a teacher/scholar I feel must balance the learning experience of my students with engagement in the community.
+As a teacher/scholar, I balance the learning experience of my students with engagement in the community.
 My efforts are guided by the Carnegie Foundation for the Advancement of Teaching's definition of community engagement as a “partnership” between educational institutions and the public “to enrich scholarship, research, and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.”
-With this in mind, I create digital projects that examine community history in Hannibal Square, the historic African American District in Winter Park, Florida.
+With this in mind, I create digital history projects that examine community history in Hannibal Square, the historic African American District in Winter Park, Florida.
+While the focus remains consistent, my project based approach uses assignments designed to align course content and learning outcomes to engage the community.
+The project history below document this engagement.
+Use the links to learn more about each project.

-Urban Bulletin Audio Documentary Project (from HIS 347 History of Urban America course): Defining the C in CLT , Alternative Sources: The Community Land Trust, and Compare and Contrast Housing in Winter Park.
+Urban Bulletin Audio Documentary Project exploring the Hannibal Square Community Land Trust (from HIS 347 History of Urban America course): Defining the C in CLT , Alternative Sources: The Community Land Trust, and Compare and Contrast Housing in Winter Park.

 Digital Flashback 1890s (from HIS 120 Decade of Decision 1890s course): A digital simulation using roleplaying to re-create political discourse in 1893.